nomisRev/Write-your-own-MVP-library/README.md

 # Write your own Android MVP library

-With all the MVP hype lately lets talk about what it is and how we can create our very own library perfect for your requirements and this with only 2 classes and an interface.
+With all the MVP hype lately lets talk about what MVP is and how we can create our very own library that is perfect for your requirements.

-Because everyone or every team has a specific preferences or setup I recommend developing your own MVP implementation.
-Code it to your own liking or adjust it to the needs of your own project or team.
-Writing your own implementation will seem like a lot of work, or time consuming.
-But it really isn't, and you'll really know what is happening instead of relying on someone else his library without knowing what is going down under the hood.
+Because everyone and every team has specific preferences or setups I recommend developing your own MVP implementation.
+So you can code it to your own liking and customize it to the needs of your own project or team.
+Writing your own implementation will seem like a lot of work but it really isn't, and you'll really know what is going on instead of relying on someone else his library without knowing what is going down under the hood.

 ## What is MVC/MVP & why would you use it.

-* All implementations vary a little bit, all have pros and cons.
-In some situations there might be a reason to go against some design patterns, an example below.

-* Some people may be more familiar with the term MVC from other languages.
+* Some people may be more familiar with the term MVC from other languages or frameworks.
 There is a small difference between MVP and MVC but more about that below.
-Let's analyze the different components and how they interact.
+First let's analyze the different components in MVC/MVP and how they interact.

 ![MVC](MVC.png)

-* Model: The model or dataObject model is an abstract model that organizes elements of dataObject.
-The model doesn’t know anything about views and controllers.
+* Model: The model is an abstract model that organizes elements in other words the model is used to store and retrieve data.
+The model doesn't know anything about the views and controllers.
+* View: The view is what's presented to the users and how users interact with the app.
-* Controller: The controller is the decision maker and the glue between the model and view.
+* Controller: The controller/presenter is the decision maker and the glue between the model and view.
 The controller updates the view when the model changes.
-* View: The view is what's presented to the users and how users interact with the app.

 #### Controller versus Presenter
-* From the above explanation it is clear that both are the middle man between the model and the view.
+* From the above explanation it is clear that both Controller and Presenter are the middle man between the model and the view.

 ![Controller](controller.png)